gggeek/jsxmlrpc/README.md

 ------------

 Any browser with decent javascript and xmlhttprequest support.
-The lib is tested to work with with IE 6 and 7, FF 2.0 and Opera 9.10
+The lib is tested to work with IE 6 and 7, FF 2.0 and Opera 9.10

 API DOCUMENTATION
 -----------------